echomesh/echomesh/index.sigint.md

 ```

 for Dad
-- 77sqn - Strike to Destroy
+- 77sqn - Seift to Destroy
 - 12sqn - "We roam and we charge"

 for Pop